richelbilderbeek/k3reviews/K3Niet-Verjaardagsfeest.md

 This song is about celebrating your non-birthday.

-I enjoy the idea about the song
+I enjoy the idea about the song very much and the enthousiasm with which K3 celebrates it!
+The joke by Josje [1] makes me smile, even more when I hear the laugh of Josje in the background.
+Of course, the lyrics at [2] should be '364 dagen plezier in een niet-schrikkeljaar'.
+'Happy Birthday' its butt is kicked majorly by this song!